voxel51/fiftyone/docs/source/integrations/huggingface.rst

   For example, for this `sheep dataset <https://huggingface.co/datasets/keremberke/aerial-sheep-object-detection>`_ rather than using the `repo_id` `keremberke/aerial-sheep-object-detection`, you can specify `name="sheep-detection"`.

+**Media field specification**:

+While not all Parquet datasets contain media fields, all FiftyOne |Sample| objects must be connected to at least one media file.
+The following fields can be used to configure the media fields in the Hugging Face dataset that should be converted to FiftyOne media fields:

 - `filepath` (str): In FiftyOne, `filepath` is
   `a default field <https://docs.voxel51.com/user_guide/using_datasets.html#fields>`_ that is used to store the path to the primary media file for each sample in